ZilantRobotics/innopolis_vtol_dynamics/docs/ardupilot/README.md

 # Ardupilot Cyphal HITL simulation configuration

-This page explains how to configurate Ardupilot to work with Cyphal HITL simulator.
-It doesn't cover how to run the simulator.
+This page explains how to configure Ardupilot to work with Cyphal HITL simulator.
+It doesn't cover how to run the simulator itself.

 ## Requirements